Comparison of Discrete Variable and Continuous Variable Quantum Key Distribution Protocols with Phase Noise in the Thermal-Loss Channel: Phase noise in QKD

-For CV-QKD, we make use of the phase noise model shown in Ref. \cite{qi2015,marie2017, laudenbach,tang2020}.
-Residual phase noise manifests as an added excess noise that Bob measures given by: where $V_\theta$ is the phase noise between the local oscillator and signal.
-Since the squeezed-state protocol is modulated with equal probability in the $X$ or $P$ quadratures, the excess noise due to phase noise is symmetric \cite{raulsanchez}.
-In Appendix \ref{sqzphase}, we show that the phase noise associated with the squeezing angle of $\phi$ and the phase noise associated with the coherent state phase of $\theta$ can be incorporated into the same phase noise parameter.
-Application of the rotation operators on squeezed coherent states leads to the same excess noise in Eq. \eqref{excessphase}.
-Finally, we assume that the Gaussian phase noise in CV-QKD $V_\theta$ is equal to the wrapped normal distribution variance $\sigma^2_\theta$ in DV-QKD.
 We note that in the regime where $\sigma^2_\theta$ is large, the phase diffusion channel becomes non-Gaussian \cite{wilde-bosonic}.
 Since we are considering the squeezed-state protocol with coherent detection, we make use of Eq. \eqref{eve} to calculate a lower bound on the key rate.
-It is left for future work to determine optimal protocols in the phase diffusion channel. }
+It is left for future work to determine the optimal protocol in the non-Gaussian phase diffusion channel}.